 Who Would Like Joomla

-Joomla requires a bit more technical knowledge than WordPress, so it would not be ideal for someone looking for a very easy platform.
+Joomla requires a bit more technical knowledge than WordPress and most of our other top free blog sites here today, so it wouldn't be ideal for someone looking for a very easy (non-technical) platform.

 It also has a more advanced user system, so that means if you do have the technical knowledge, there’s more you can do right out of the box.